Our staff have research strengths in a number of key areas, including:

-We work extensively as editors and referees for publishing houses such as Yale, Manchester and Routledge, as well as for more than a dozen international academic journals.
+We work extensively as peer-reviewers for publishing houses such as Yale, Manchester, Edinburgh and Routledge, as well as for more than a dozen international academic journals.

-We take key advisory roles for important institutions and organisations such as the National Gallery, the Tate, the Royal Academy, the Sir John Soane's Museum, the International Association of Media and History, the British Association of Film, Television and Screen Studies, as well as for export and educational bureaux within the British Government and the European Union.
+We take key advisory roles for important institutions and organisations such as the National Gallery, the Tate, the Royal Academy, the Sir John Soane's Museum, and International Association for Media and History (IAMHIST).

-Our reach beyond academia can be further underlined by frequent media appearances on radio and television, including the BBC, ITV, Sky, Bloomberg, US National Public Radio, ABC Australia, and many more.
+Our reach beyond academia can be further underlined by frequent media appearances on radio and television, such as Sky Arte (Italy) and BBC Leicester.

 We encourage PhD applications in any of our key research areas.
 However, we are also keen to take on topics outside any one individual’s direct area of speciality, and we regularly set up PhD supervisory teams that allow for unusual and innovative topic combinations according to the student’s interests, so do please send us your enquiry.

 Please see individual staff profiles for further details of research activities and publications.
 You can also visit the School of Arts' events page for details of upcoming conferences, symposia, and workshops.